 Phosphorus fertilisers have contributed to major increases in global food production.

-But now the world is running out of mineable phosphorus reserves.
-Our research team explores if plants with super-efficient use of phosphorus, which evolved among the impoverished soils in Australia, can show us how to develop crops that are less reliant on non-renewable phosphorus fertilisers.
+But the world is gradually running out of mineable phosphorus reserves.
+Our research team explores whether plants that have evolved on the world’s most phosphorus soils in south-western Australia can show us how to develop crops that are less reliant on non-renewable phosphorus fertilisers.
 The plants we study are super-efficient at acquiring phosphorus from soil and also at using that phosphorus for their growth.

 The overarching philosophy of our research is that balancing the phosphorus demand for increased global food production with decreasing phosphorus resources can be mitigated by understanding the mechanisms in plants from phosphorus-impoverished soils and exploiting this for future crop plants.